 What’s better than God’s Word?
 Here’s a short but sweet (and powerful) post from a longtime friend:

 The Bible says, “For the word of God is alive and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.”
 (Hebrews 4:12)

 Here’s a bonus item for today.
 A friend posted some concerns about Joel Osteen – particularly related to how much money he has.
 I chimed in with this thought in the comments section:

 “In fairness to Joel, he does not take a salary from Lakewood Church.
-He’s made his millions mostly through being a best selling author.
+He’s made his millions mostly through being a best-selling author.
 However, he is said to live in an 11 million dollar mansion, which raises lots of eyebrows.
 As a Christian myself, I’m more concerned with the message he preaches.
-It falls more into the category of “prosperty gospel” or the “word of faith movement”.
+It falls more into the category of “prosperity gospel” or the “word of faith movement”.
 When I’ve heard him speak he’s always seemed a little fuzzy about the true gospel.
-Very gifted speaker and talented encourager.
+He’s a very gifted speaker and talented encourager.
 So, he definitely has that going for himself.
 But he preaches what the Apostle Paul would call “another Gospel”, so he’s a heretic who needs to repent.

 Pastor Troy Skinner